semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 This mechanism - to chose where to store documents - is called **routing**.

-Well, you may ask yourself how Elasticsearch decides where to store a document.
+Well, you may wonder how Elasticsearch decides where to store a document.
 By default, Elasticsearch calculates the **hash value of each document's ID**, and on the basis of this hash, it will decide on which **primary shard** the document will be stored.
 Then, the shard redistributes the document **over the replicas**.